mam816/Calculator-in-assembly-language/README.md

 # Calculator-in-assembly-language
-Created a simple operation calculator in MIPS/assembly language
+Created a simple operation calculator in MIPS/assembly language on the software MARS